-i.
-If the applicant has no other debts, this fact must be verified by the Agency's Authorized Representative.

-- ii.
-This item is not required if the applicant is a SDAC applying for one hundred percent grant funding. - iii.
+- If the applicant has no other material debts, this fact must be verified by the Agency's Authorized Representative. - ii.
+This item is not required if the applicant is a Small DAC applying for one hundred percent grant funding. - iii.
 The applicant must submit a schedule of all debt secured by the PRF.
-It must also submit a copy of each relevant debt document (e.g. Indenture, Installment Agreement, loan, note, etc.).
 The CWSRF financing agreement will include this schedule as an exhibit, identifying the priority position of each debt in relation to the proposed CWSRF obligation (senior, parity, or subordinate).
-In most cases, the proposed CWSRF debt will be a senior obligation.
+In most cases, the proposed CWSRF debt will be a senior or parity obligation. - iv The applicant must also submit a copy of each relevant debt document (e.g. Indenture, Installment Agreement, loan, or note).